 Work to improve the banksia woodland along Mills Beach – on the foredune and behind the boatsheds commenced in 2007 and has continued ever since.
 Contractors sprayed and cut and hand weeded the numerous weeds, creepers and grasses.
-Mirror bush and pittosporum trees have been major challenges.
+Mirror bush, polygala and pittosporum trees are major challenges.
 No decision has yet been made as to whether or not the non-indigenous pine trees, Norfolk Island pines and occasional cypress trees – all large and all probably providing some habitat, should be removed (at high cost).
 Rubbish dumping of large items has also been a problem.
 A large pile of bones was unearthed, raising fears of human remains, but these turned out to be those of a large cow.
 We have no idea how this got behind the boatsheds.

 Closer to the Life Saving Clubhouse, extensive spraying of introduced grasses had prevented some plantings from growing faster.
 Also, in a marked “Restoration Area” removal of bamboo stakes by students and younger children have spoilt an experiment into which type of spraying was most efficient on certain weedy grasses.

 Plantings behind the Clubhouse and around the slope to the car park have survived difficult, salty conditions and creepers and low level shrubs now cover much of the slopes.